BLS Releases October 2018 Employment Data (Nov. 2018)

-The full press release can be found via the link below:
+The full BLS press release on the October 2018 employment situation can be accessed in the link below: